Bianca Castafiore: Character background and influences

 Opera was one of Hergé's pet peeves.
 "Opera bores me, to my great shame.
 What's more, it makes me laugh," he once admitted.
 And so, perhaps not surprisingly, he created an archetypical singer who makes the reader laugh.

-Though la Castafiore is obviously Italian, her pet aria is from a French opera (Faust was composed by Charles Gounod) rather than the Verdi, Puccini, Bellini, or Donizetti one might have expected from a star of La Scala.
+Though la Castafiore is obviously Italian, her pet aria is from a French opera (Faust was composed by Charles Gounod) rather than the Verdi, Puccini, Bellini, or Donizetti one might have expected from a star of La Scala (although in The Castafiore Emerald, she mentions that her regular repertoire includes Rossini, Puccini, Verdi, and Gounod.
+She is also called by La Scala to perform in La Gazza Ladra, by Rossini, an opera whose title is the key to solving the mystery of the thefts in the episode.)
 Faust, and this aria in particular, was among the most famous of all operas in Hergé's time.
 Furthermore, the choice of this aria is intentionally comic: Hergé depicts the aging, glamorous and utterly self-absorbed opera diva as Marguerite, the picture of innocence, taking delight in her own image in the mirror, with the oft-repeated quote: Ah, I laugh to see myself so beautiful in this mirror!.

 Bianca Castafiore is portrayed by Kim Stengel in the 2011 film The Adventures of Tintin: Secret of the Unicorn, which merges plots from several books.
 Renée Fleming provided the singing voice.
 Although Sra.
 Castafiore invariably sings her signature aria in Hergé's books, in the film, the character presents a different aria, "Je veux vivre..." from Gounod's Romeo et Juliette.
 Oddly, the lead-in (played by an invisible orchestra) is the introduction to yet another coloratura aria, "Una voce poco fa", from Rossini's Barber of Seville.

 The asteroid 1683 Castafiore, discovered in 1950, is named after the character.

 Kim Newman includes Castafiore in his alternative history novels Moriarty: The Hound of the D'Urbervilles and Dracula Cha Cha Cha along with many other characters from other authors.

-Bianca Castafiore is said to have been inspired by Hergé's own grandmother – Hergé believed that his father was an illegitimate son of the Belgian king Leopold II, but only his grandmother could have known the truth.
+Bianca Castafiore is said to have been inspired by Hergé's own grandmother—Hergé believed that his father was an illegitimate son of the Belgian king Leopold II, but only his grandmother could have known the truth.
 He added subtle references such as operas that Bianca sang, referring to such stories.